FOLLOW US

 • an exclusion order, which stops you from returning

 Before you leave the UK, contact the Chinese Embassy in the UK to check Z visa requirements.
 When submitting your application, and when you receive your work permit, check the details are correct, including the location you’ll be working in.
-You can be fined or detained if details are incorrect, even if your employer or others have submitted the application on your behalf.
+If the details are incorrect – even if your employer or others submitted the application on your behalf – the authorities can detain you, fine you or deport you.

-If you change employer once you’re in China, or change location in China with an existing employer, check with the Chinese authorities whether you need a new visa and work permit before doing so.
+If you are going to change employer once you’re in China, or change location in China with an existing employer, check with the Chinese authorities whether you need a new visa and work permit before doing so.

 You must register your place of residence with the local Public Security Bureau within 24 hours of arrival.
-Chinese authorities enforce this rule with regular spot-checks of foreigners’ documentation.
+Chinese authorities enforce this rule with regular spot-checks of foreign nationals’ documentation.
 If you’re staying in a hotel, they will register you when you check in.

 Customs rules